EMH333/esbuild-svelte/README.md

 ```

 ## Advanced

+### Cache

+For incremental or watch build modes, it makes sense to cache files if they haven't changed.
+Setting `cache: true` will enable this file level cache, which checks the files modification time before returning the cached file or compiling it fresh.

 You can see the full API for this plugin [here](https://github.com/EMH333/esbuild-svelte/blob/main/dist/index.d.ts), which includes support for Svelte's compiler options, preprocessing API, and more.